 Symptoms of dengue can range from a mild fever to incapacitating high fever that is usually accompanied by the following ailments:

 - Gastrointestinal problems

-The symptoms of dengue may appear from any time between three days and two weeks from being infected.
-If you become ill after returning from a trip, be sure to tell your doctor where you were traveling.
+The symptoms of dengue may appear from any time between three days and two weeks from being bitten by the infected mosquito.

 Dengue Fever Treatment